ranfysvalle02/DCGAN-smiles/README.md

 # Elevating GANs: From Basic GANs to DCGANs

-In our [previous post](https://github.com/ranfysvalle02/smiley-GAN/), we introduced the basics of **Generative Adversarial Networks (GANs)** by creating a simple model that generated basic smiley faces.
+In the [previous post](https://github.com/ranfysvalle02/smiley-GAN/), we introduced the basics of **Generative Adversarial Networks (GANs)** by creating a simple model that generated basic smiley faces.
 This initial exploration provided a solid foundation, but to achieve more realistic and detailed images, we needed to enhance our approach.
 Enter the **Deep Convolutional GAN (DCGAN)**—a more sophisticated architecture that leverages the power of convolutional neural networks to produce higher quality images.

 ## Table of Contents